impatientmaker/esphome-voice-assist/README.md

 Speaker: https://www.amazon.com/dp/B0CDXQ8JTC

-You also need an ESP32 and WS2812B (or similar) LED strip
+You also need an ESP32, WS2812B (or similar) LED strip, and a 100KΩ resistor.